swcarpentry/website/_posts/2016/04/2016-04-04-maintaining-a-lesson.md

 title: "Maintaining a Lesson"
 date: 2016-04-04
 time: "11:00:00"
-category: ["Lessons"]
+category: ["Lessons", "R"]
 ---

-After two years as a Software Carpentry lesson maintainer, I am stepping down so that I can spend more time on my research (this thesis appears unwilling to write itself) and with my family.
+After two years as a Software Carpentry lesson maintainer of [r-novice-inflammation][], I am stepping down so that I can spend more time on my research (this thesis appears unwilling to write itself) and with my family.